April 10, 2019

 The cruciferous vegetable broccoli is one of the most nutrient-rich foods in the world, being packed with vitamins, B vitamins (including folate), C and K, potassium, manganese, iron and more.
 As compared to most other veggies, broccoli is high in protein.
 There are 2.4 grams of fiber per cup of broccoli and 2.6 grams per 100 grams.

-Other fiber-rich foods are sweet potatoes, chia seeds, quinoa, chickpeas, kidney beans, Brussels sprouts, artichoke, split peas, dark chocolate and more.
+Other high fiber foods are sweet potatoes, chia seeds, quinoa, chickpeas, kidney beans, Brussels sprouts, artichoke, split peas, dark chocolate and more.
 Make use of these in your diet and keep diseases away!

 Comments will be approved before showing up.